jaredfiorali/infrastructure/README.md

     argocd-image-updater.argoproj.io/myalias.helm.image-tag: image.tag
     argocd-image-updater.argoproj.io/myalias.update-strategy: digest
     argocd-image-updater.argoproj.io/write-back-method: git
-    argocd-image-updater.argoproj.io/write-back-target: helmvalues:charts/fiorali/dawarich.yaml
+    argocd-image-updater.argoproj.io/write-back-target: helmvalues:charts/fiorali/<application>.yaml
 ```

 Where:

 - `<image-name>`: is the name of the docker image you intend to have updated
-- `dawarich`: is the name of the application you are working with
+- `<application>`: is the name of the application you are working with